ThingWerks/nfSense/README.md

 #### What is It:
   - this is a web based internet firewall solution like pfSense but for Linux
   - its still an early development
-  - it is designed for public access wifi, schools, or environments with heavy captive portal, speed control and bandwitch requirement.
+  - it is designed for public access wifi, schools, or environments with heavy captive portal, speed control and bandwitch requirements.
-  - it can heavily restrict internet speed but still produce a nice user experience do to bust speed modes
+  - it can heavily restrict internet speed but still produce a nice user experience do to burst speed modes
   - great for Starlink and aggrigated modem/router setups, WISPs

 #### Features: